 If you’ve been reading my blog, you probably know that we love dogs.
 Not surprisingly, we seem to bump into a few pretty much wherever we go (probably also because we go looking for them).
 Some have been friendlier than others, but almost all have found their way into our camera.
 So here, just for fun, are a whole lot of cute doggies we’ve met on our travels.

-( Disclaimer: This is to give you a heads-up that this post contains affiliate links, through which you can buy things if you like.
-If you do choose to buy something, I’ll get a small commission at zero extra cost to you.
+A quick heads-up: This post contains affiliate links, through which you can buy things if you like.
+If you do choose to buy something, I’ll get a small commission . at zero extra cost to you.
 This helps me keep this blog running.
-Don’t worry, my opinions are still my own!)
-Bali, Indonesia
+No fear, the opinions expressed here are still my own

 We were thrilled to see doggies everywhere we went in

 Bali, and mostly well taken care of, too.
 Nusa Ceningan